-5.11 THE HUB RECREATION PRECINCT 5.11.1 CONCEPT 1: REDEVELOPED FACILITY several important sporting functions, although the building itself is underutilised.
-The area is also a strategic pedestrian connection between the centre

-(via the underpass) and residential areas to the east.
+5.11 THE HUB RECREATION PRECINCT

+The existing PCYC building and surrounds provide several important sporting functions, although the building itself is underutilised.
+The area is also a strategic pedestrian connection between the centre (via the underpass) and residential areas to the east.
-· To create a focus point for the recreational uses

-· To provide safe, clear, shaded and legible

-pedestrian connections through the area.
+- To create a focus point for the recreational uses - To provide safe, clear, shaded and legible pedestrian connections through the area.